jbloomlab/phydms/docs/index.rst

 `phydms`_ is a software package for **phy**\logenetic analyses using **d**\eep **m**\utational **s**\canning data to inform the substitution models.

-The primary application of `phydms`_ is to use :ref:`ExpCM` to better describe the evolution of protein-coding genes for phylogenetic inference and the detection of biologically interesting forms of selection.
+The primary reason to use `phydms`_ is that it can use :ref:`ExpCM` to describe the evolution of protein-coding genes for phylogenetic inference and the detection of biologically interesting selection.

 `phydms`_ itself is written in `Python`_ by `Jesse Bloom`_.
 The heavy lifting of the phylogenetic likelihood calculations is performed using the `Bio++`_ libraries (thanks to `Julien Dutheil`_ and `Laurent Gueguen`_ for making these wonderful libraries available).